Title: Applied Clinical Research

 Major changes since initial accreditation: 1 ECTS = 30 SIT added

-Currently accredited with 2 ECTS; submitted for re-accreditation during tropEd GA in Rabat (February 2020)
+Initially accredited with 2 ECTS; submitted for re-accreditation during tropEd GA in Rabat (February 2020), reaccredited with 3ECTS.

 tropEd accreditation: